 Indian Tribal Leaders Directory.
 2011.
 (HPNL Ref)

 This is a directory of tribal leaders of Native American groups in the United States.
 The directory includes chapters for regional directories including the list Bureau of Indian Representatives and listings of tribal entities by state, region, criminal jurisdiction and organization status.
 It contains alphabetical indexes for tribal leader name, Bureau of Indian Affairs representative, and tribal entity.
-Also available online as a government publication from the Bureau of Indian Affairs " Tribal Leaders Directory: Spring 2011".
+Also available online as a government publication from the Bureau of Indian Affairs " Tribal Leaders Directory: Fall/Winter 2015 ".

 Q. 970.0497 T463t